HEGSRR/UCGIS-Workshop/Agenda.md

   - Powerpoint presentation of key concepts and overview of our project and the workflow / set of techniques we are using for reproducibility
 - 5 mins: Discussion
 - 25 mins: Pre-analysis plan the reproduction study
-  - 5 min demo: OSF projects & registrations
+  - 5 min demo: OSF projects & registrations (just demo-- participants not required to log into OSF)
   - 15 min guided analysis: Workflow diagram and Pre-analysis plan (with mostly completed handouts)
-  - 5 min demo: Metadata with USGS Metadata Wizard
+- 10 mins: Discussion / Break
-- 5 mins: Discussion
+- During Break, help install software

 ## Second Hour